 * Summer reading/project required

-A complete listing of all AP Exam dates
+- May 2019 AP Testing Schedule: A complete listing of all AP Exams

-How many credits can I earn for taking an AP class?
+- AP Credit for College: How many college credits can I earn for passing the AP Exams?